japila-books/apache-spark-internals/docs/scheduler/Task.md

 |===

-Task is <<creating-instance, created>> when `DAGScheduler` is requested to xref:scheduler:DAGScheduler.adoc#submitMissingTasks[submit missing tasks of a stage].
+Task is <<creating-instance, created>> when `DAGScheduler` is requested to scheduler:DAGScheduler.md#submitMissingTasks[submit missing tasks of a stage].

 NOTE: Task is a Scala abstract class and cannot be <<creating-instance, created>> directly.
 It is created indirectly for the <<implementations, concrete Tasks>>.